 The electronics industry's traditional approach to soldering training such as J-STD-001 and A-610 courses is defective.
 It focuses on memorization of solder connection pictures without providing any real process knowledge.
-It's like teaching driving by handing out maps — students may know where they want to go but they won't show how to drive the car.
+It's like teaching driving by handing out maps — students may know where they want to go but they won't know how to drive the car.
 Touchup and rework exist because operators do not know how to prevent defects.

 Most standard electronics industry soldering practices were developed more than 50 years ago for attaching wires to vacuum tube sockets.
 They overheat delicate modern components and cause most of today's electronics failures.